 Figure 151 - Email service configuration page for alarm notifications.

-To validate the email sending through the configured server, click on terrorecenter.
-A window will appear to enter the email to verify if the email service is functional.
+To validate the email sending through the configured server, click on enter the email to verify if the email service is functional.
 After testing, save all changes by clicking on the button